umerrrr-gb/Python_projects/README.md

-# Python_projects
+# To-do List
-some python projects app I've worked on
+The first actual python project i've worked on